 As Metro Manila is placed under the highest alert level of the general quarantine category, the region’s active COVID-19 cases reached 51,000 as of Monday, September 13.

-Hopeful to contain the virus the government sees this experimental lockdown approach as effective while finding a way to start reopening the economy.
+Confident to contain the virus, the government sees this experimental lockdown approach as effective while finding a way to start reopening the economy.
 RQJ

 Regel Javines, at present, is working on his M.A. in Philosophy at the University of San Carlos attempting to understand life and existence through the lens of gnostic spirituality and ontological mathematics.
 He has been writing since 2011 publishing news, commentary, and opinion about politics, law, and various pressing social issues of interest.
 More >>